Adalah (legal center)

 Adalah's goals are "achieving individual and collective rights of the Arab-Palestinian minority in Israel" and protecting "the human rights of Palestinians living under occupation, based on international humanitarian law and international human rights law".

 The organization was founded in November 1996; it is non-partisan and not-for-profit.
 Adalah's founder and General Director is lawyer Hassan Jabareen.
-Adalah means Justice in the Arabic language.

 Mission and philosophy

 Adalah attempts to influence Israeli public discourse through media outreach and campaigning.
 Adalah regularly participates in Israeli and international academic conferences.

 Historian Ilan Pappe describes Adalah's philosophy as "that the personal autonomy of the individual was a right that had to be fiercely protected, and that this right included also the collective rights of the group to which the individual belonged."

 Legal advocacy

 Many of Adalah's cases involve first-time legal challenges and affect Arab citizens as a collective group.
 Adalah's legal advocacy focuses on appealing to the Israeli Supreme Court.
-Between 1996–2000, it brought over twenty cases before the court dealing with equality for Arab citizens, including language rights cases, budgets of the Ministry of Religious Affairs, health and education in the unrecognized Arab Bedouin villages in Israel.
+Between 1996 and 2000, it brought over twenty cases before the court dealing with equality for Arab citizens, including language rights cases, budgets of the Ministry of Religious Affairs, health and education in the unrecognized Bedouin villages in Israel.

 Adalah's legal department is divided into three units: Land and Planning; Economic, Social, and Cultural; and Civil and Political (including Criminal Justice and the Occupied Palestinian Territory).